Tools

 Implementations MUST:

-- validate tool args against schema
+- validate tool args against the declared schema.

-- persist tool results as messages
+- persist tool results as messages before advancing.